 Though chutneys are traditional in South Asian cuisine, this fresh fermented chutney, with its apple pie spices, has many different uses.

-Fresh Apple Chutney
+Fermented Apple Chutney

 - Prep Time: 15 minutes